 In the days of the old testament, menstruating women were considered unclean or unfit to participate in everyday society, and separated from men during their cycles.
-This phenomena was best captured in Anita Diamant’s bestselling historical fiction novel, The Red Tent, a saga being adapted this year on Lifetime TV.
-The book refers to an actual tent where women of Jacob's tribe were required to take refuge while menstruating or giving birth.
+This phenomena was best captured in Anita Diamant’s bestselling historical fiction novel, The Red Tent, a saga recently adapted for Lifetime TV.
+The book refers to an actual tent where women of Jacob’s tribe were required to take refuge while menstruating or giving birth.
 During their tented reprieve from society, they were free from traditional wifely duties like cooking, cleaning and pleasing their husbands.
-Most importantly, they were free to bond together as women, like sacred Goddesses, discussing everything from childrearing to the best tonics to alleviate pain during their cycles.
+Most importantly, they were free to bond together as women, like sacred Goddesses, discussing everything from child rearing to the best tonics to alleviate pain during their cycles.

 Though billions of women around the world menstruate approximately every twenty-eight days, some cultures still consider discussing it publicly taboo.
 This has led many to use euphemistic code words like Auntie Flow, moon cycle, or “on the rag” to describe this special time of the month.
 But can we blame them?

 Outside of Ob/Gyn’s or women suffering from symptoms, who in their right mind would enjoy discussing bloating, cramping, PMS-induced mood swings, and scariest of all, copious amounts of blood letting?
 At what point during civilized dinner conversation should one extol the virtues of period underwear, or tampons vs. pads?
 Before, or after dessert?

 In honor of women everywhere, it’s time to proudly reframe our periods as a time of divine rebirth, rejuvenation and feminine healing.
 To help you embrace your sacred time, I’m sharing a few of my favorite ways to stay happy, healthy, and dry when the Red Tent comes to town.